dapmel/brjud_bnmp/README.md

 ### Note about usage and testing
 This program also depends on a updated cookie extracted from the BNMP API search headers.
 It must be placed in the `utils\params.py` file.

+### Note about server failures
+The BNMP API may give error responses due to service instability.
+There is no workaround for now, just re-run the program and it will continue from where it stoped.